There are a number of ways to install Alaveteli, but we recommend you begin with the Vagrant installation to get a development site up and running.

 - Install into a Vagrant virtual development environment – the easiest way to get a development version up and running

-- Install on Amazon EC2 using our AMI
+Install on Amazon EC2 using our AMIWe no longer support the Amazon AMI

 - Use the installation script which does the full installation on your own server